labex-labs/open-source-labs/python/python-mastery/lab-ex8-4-yield-statements/en/step1.md

         print('Following Done')
 ```

+In this modified code, the `try` block contains the main logic of the generator.
+If a `GeneratorExit` exception is raised, the `except` block catches it and prints the message 'Following Done'.
+This is a simple way to perform cleanup actions when the generator is closed.

 Save the file after making these changes.

 ## Experimenting with Generator Closure

-Now let's perform some experiments to see how generators behave when they are garbage collected or explicitly closed.
+Now, let's conduct some experiments to see how generators behave when they are garbage collected or explicitly closed.

 Open a terminal and run the Python interpreter: